Liorohan10/Disaster-Management-And-Prediction-System/README.md

   * Model:
      * Leveraged a pre-trained Vision Transformer from Hugging Face (google/vit-base-patch16-224) fine tuned on a custom dataset.
      * Utilised a pre-trained YOLOv8-nano model for person detection which was fine-tuned on a custom dataset.

+ # Demo
+ Visit this youtube link to see the demo:- https://www.youtube.com/watch?v=y4cHTBv9uks